msuhov1988/dropdown/README.md

 `externalFiltration(text)` - used to attach filtering capability to an external input element.

 text — any string, but probably current value of the external input.
+___
+Note: Since it is a plug-in component, its opening and closing must be controlled by external code.
+The component itself closes when you click on the element it is connected to again

 ### 2. Events Emitted